Japan in Autumn - Travel Tips for Visiting Japan in Fall 2026

 Updated Aug.
 29, 2025

-Autumn is one of the best times to visit Japan: comfortable weather, stunning fall colors, and traditional seasonal celebrations.
+Autumn in Japan goes from October to November.
+It is one of the best times to visit with mild weather, stunning fall colors, and seasonal celebrations.

 A trip to Japan in autumn should be more than just leaf-peeping; it's a chance to immerse yourself in the culture, enjoy the country's most beautiful landscapes, and savor seasonal foods.